 The University of Minnesota Code of Conduct and for Code of Conduct for Education Abroad states that alcohol may be consumed, but not abused, by students who are of legal age in their host countries.
 Students who choose to consume alcohol do so with the knowledge that they remain responsible for their actions at all times.

-The University of Minnesota has a no tolerance approach to drug use while abroad.
+The University of Minnesota has a zero tolerance approach to drug use while abroad.
 Students using drugs abroad may immediately be removed from the program at their own cost.

 If you have questions about the University’s alcohol and drug policy, call or email your Learning Abroad Center program Contact.